Ch0pin/medusa/README.md

 no supported version of readline was found.
 To resolve this, install pyreadline3 on Windows or gnureadline on Linux/Mac.

-To resolve this issue on macOS, install the gnureadline package for Python:
+To resolve, install the gnureadline package for Python:

 ```
 pip install gnureadline